Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Motivating application and related data

-Background and outcome variables for each street originate from the Statistical Archive of Active Local Units (SAALU, English translation of ASIA, the Italian acronym for ``Archivio Statistico delle Unit\`a Locali delle Imprese'').
-The SAALU is held by the Italian National Istitute of Statistics (ISTAT).
-This dataset is available from 2004 onwards.
-It collects some basic, individual information on all the active local units of firms, including the exact location of the activity and the sector of activity (classified according the Statistical Classification of Economic Activities in the European Community, usually referred to as NACE).
+Background and outcome variables for each street originate from the Statistical Archive of Active Firms (SAAF, English translation of ASIA, the Italian acronym for ``Archivio Statistico delle Imprese Attive'').
+The SAAF is held by the Italian National Institute of Statistics (ISTAT).
+This dataset is available from 1996 onwards.
+It collects some basic, individual information on all the active local units of firms, including the exact location of the activity and the sector of activity (classified according to the Statistical Classification of Economic Activities in the European Community, usually referred to as NACE).
 We construct background and outcome variables for each street as follows.
 First, we select firms that are active in the retail sector in the city of Florence.
-Second, we further select only those stores having their shop windows on the streets involved in the study or that are located within an extremely short distance from such streets (50 meters).
+Second, we further select only those stores having their shop windows on the streets involved in the study or that are located within an extremely short distance from such streets (50 metres).
 Third, in line with the reasoning developed in the previous subsection, we classify each of these stores into a NACE sector of activity in order to elicit the product/service these stores sell, and group them into two categories: purveyors of durable goods (or seldom-use services); and purveyors of non-durable goods (or frequent-use services).
 For each street and year, we finally construct background and outcome variables aggregating information across stores belonging to the same category.
-In our application, we focus on the following two outcome variables: number of purveyors of durable goods every 500 meters; number of purveyors of non-durable goods every 500 meters.
+In our application, we focus on the following two outcome variables: number of purveyors of durable goods every 500 metres and; number of purveyors of non-durable goods every 500 metres, defined as where $S_{it}$ is the number of durables/non-durables purveyors in street $i$ at time $t$, and $L_i$ is the length of street $i$.